madalinoprea/magneto-debug/README.md

 ```
 - Flush Magento's cache

 ## Using composer

-Lately, I've been more into composer and thanks to these project https://github.com/Cotya/magento-composer-installer you can use it for your Magento 1.x websites.
+Lately, I've been more into composer and thanks to this project https://github.com/Cotya/magento-composer-installer you can use it for your Magento 1.x websites.

 ```
 # Add package as requirement to composer.json